 How Many Manta Rays are Left in the World?

 To be honest: no one really knows how many manta rays are left in the world.
-The database of mantas around the Big Island of Hawaii contains about 320 individual manta rays; however, this catalogue was started in the early 90s, and there’s no way to know how many of these are still alive.
+The database of mantas around the Big Island of Hawaii contains about 320 individual manta rays; however, this catalog was started in the early 90s, and there’s no way to know how many of these are still alive.

 The Manta Trust recently identified the 5000th manta in the Maldives since they started keeping a database.
 But again, it’s hard to know if they’re all still alive to this day.